ericaosta/alagant/factor1.md

 ```

-### 1.2 Assign SAM status, CMMI level, and other data cleaning.
+### 1.2 Assign SAM status, CMMI level, and other data cleaning
 Search for "with SAM" or "without SAM" from each company entry and create a new column that designates the "SAM status" of the company.
 Repeat for ML2-5 to designate "CMMI level".

 ```{r}